SAS-DHRH/dhcc-toolkit/content/toolkit/project-planning.md

 ---
-title: "Project planning"
+title: "Project Planning"
 date: 2022-05-17
 draft: false
 # weight: 2
 slug: 'project-planning'
 ---

-# Project planning
+# Project Planning

 Our research cultures won't change by themselves.
 We have to make it happen.
-Planning our research responsibly now, rather than waiting for funders to require environmental statements, means that we are modelling the change we want to see in the world.
+Writing responsible funding proposals now rather than waiting for funders to require environmental statements, means that we are modelling the change we want to see in the world.

+{{< hint info >}}This section is currently very UK-centric.
+We would welcome collaborators who can comment on other national and regional contexts. {{</ hint info >}}

 ## Funding Landscape

-Currently this section and the next (Data Management Plans) focuses on the UK context.
-We would like to broaden this. **We invite funders and researchers across Europe and globally to contribute their perspectives**, to widen the scope of this section (we hope this will be one focus of our first toolkit workshop, at DH Benelux in June 2022).

 Within the UK context, in mid 2022, our view is that: